LongxingTan/Video2chars/README.md

 # Video2chars
-Generate a video whose image is made of characters
+字符画, Generate a video whose image is made of characters, like this

+## dependencies
+- moviepy
+- PIL
+- numpy

+## usage
+- movie
+- picture